Your Rights and Responsibilities (English)

 Thank you for your understanding as we try and keep our community healthy.

-Visitors are encouraged to visit between 3.00 pm to 8.00 pm any day for all general wards.
+Approved visitors are encouraged to visit between 3.00 pm to 8.00 pm any day for all general wards.

 For patients and visitors needing accommodation there are many suitable choices close to the hospital.
 For more information visit the SA Tourism website.